Fare9/AndroidSwissKnife/README.md

         --exiftool: use exiftool with some file formats (you need first --apktool)
         --jadx: use jadx to try to get source code
         --opcodes: Get information from opcodes
+        --get-jar: Get jar from apk and finally the .class in a folder
+        --connect: Connect to android device with adb
         --all: use all Analysis
+        --create-apk: generate an apk, from apktool folder
         --man: get all the help from the program as star wars film
+        --DroidBox: New feature to do a dynamic analysis of the apk (It's a "wrapper" of droidbox with Burpsuite)

         Ejemplo:    ./androidSwissKnife.py -a dragonForce.apk -o analysis_dragon --apktool
     '''